-Cash flows used in operating activities were \$13.7 million and \$14.7 million for the six months ended June 30, 2010 and 2009, respectively.
+Cash flows used in operating activities were \$13.7 million and \$14.8 million for the six months ended June 30, 2010 and 2009, respectively.

-Our cash flows used in operating activities are a result of our net operating losses adjusted for non-cash items associated with stock-based compensation, depreciation and changes in our accounts payable, accrued liabilities and receivables.
+Our cash flows used in operating activities are a result of our net operating losses adjusted for non-cash items associated with stock-based compensation, fair value adjustment of common stock warrants, depreciation and changes in our accounts payable, accrued liabilities and receivables.
 Cash flows used in operating activities for the six months ended June 30, 2010 included a one-time payment of \$1.1 million to satisfy our severance obligations to our former President and Chief Executive Officer and a \$2.1 million interest payment in connection with our PharmaBio loan.